When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

 Automatic targeting is great if you haven’t built your own keyword list yet.

-Because automatic targeting uses AMZN’s Algorithm to decide the keywords and customers to target, you can use it to build your own list of good PPC keywords.
+Because automatic targeting uses Amazon’s Algorithm to decide the keywords and customers to target, you can use it to build your own list of good PPC keywords.

 If you already have your own list of keywords to target, then Manual Targeting is the one that you should choose.